ansyblenetwork/aquietlife/_posts/2021-08-07-wheeling-rolling.md

 ### Losing

 Sometimes people talk about "wanting assignment" in the course of a wheel strategy.
-However, there is no such thing as a good options loss.
+However, there is no such thing as a good trading loss.
 The whole point of options trading is correctly predicting a stock's Friday market price, and being wrong has irrecoverable (and high) opportunity costs.
-If you were better at the game, you would never get assigned, but instead have your position expire at the money.
+If you were better at the game, you would never get assigned, and instead have your position expire at the money.
 If you liked the stock, you would then be free to buy the underlying after hours on Friday with your released collateral.

 (People rarely talk about wanting to roll their positions - another nominal advantage of rolling.)